-The biggest mistake to cause a failed digital transformation is to digitise almost everything.
-For example, digitalisation in manufacturing.
+The biggest mistake to cause a failed digital transformation is to digitize almost everything.
+For example, digitalization in manufacturing.

-Not everything should be digitised even if it can be done so.
-Take out your workflow, and analyse which part of the process is necessary to be enhanced with digitalisation.
+Not everything should be digitized even if it can be done so.
+Take out your workflow, and analyze which part of the process is necessary to be enhanced with digitalization.

 Most of the time, companies will collect substantial amounts of data without focus and do not know where they are going.

-As a result, analysing these giant amounts of data wastes an enormous amount of time and effort, causing your business lag behind.
+As a result, analyzing these giant amounts of data wastes an enormous amount of time and effort, causing your business to lag.

-Without a focus and direction, sole data pool with no solid plan to support the process for digitalisation will not help an iota in generating revenue and increase value.
+Without a focus and direction, a sole data pool with no solid plan to support the process for digitalization will not help an iota in generating revenue and increase value.

-Traditional or established enterprises are able to transform and create value with three important aspects:
+Traditional or established enterprises can transform and create value with three important aspects:

 The trend of digital transformation is gaining so much steam and momentum in Indonesia due to the emergence of many success stories, along with increasing business efficiency and top-line revenue growth.

-Some of the massively successful companies capitalising on the digital opportunities include Emtek, Telkomsel, Lippo Group, Bank Mandiri, and GO-JEK.
+Some of the massively successful companies capitalizing on digital opportunities include Emtek, Telkomsel, Lippo Group, Bank Mandiri, and GO-JEK.